Clemapfel/rat_game_website/content/post/c++_style_guide.md

 On the topic of optimization, don't always go for the optimal way of doing things unless it's necessary.
 Again, some for some environments it's true, always do it the fastest way that's what counts but be realistic about it.
 If you for example want to allocate user made objects and access them later by ID and you expect the user to at most ever make 6 objects then writing a specially-hashed map that objects them in sub-logarithmic time is really not worth it vs just putting them in an array and iterating over all indices everytime you need to access them.
 Similarly I would always think first before parallelizing something.
 Anytime that decision is made, the reason should be "we can't make it sequential because x".
 Sequential should always always be default, parallelization is something that introduce so much complexity and hard-to-catch bugs that I would honestly recommend not doing anything in paralell until you're read to release and then paralellizing thing to make everything snappier though this requires a good softwaredesigner because things have to be designed in a way that would work both sequential and in paralell from the beginning

-<h2 id="EPILOGUE_REFACTOR">Refactor at least once</h2>
+<h2 id="EPILOGUE_REFACTOR">Always Refactor at least once</h2>
 When you realize you accomplished your taks or fixed a bug, take some time to go through your code again to pretty it up.
 I often set myself goals like "today I will implement x" and then at the end of the day when I run my test and it goes through I'll go "done for today" and leave and then I never touch that file again until something goes wrong.
-This is not good, just because something work doesn't mean it's done.
-It's not even about adding documentation, sometimes irrelevant stuff will be left over or an if-else branch has duplicate branches or variable names don't really make sense or most commonly <strike>I</strike> you slacked off and didn't 100% keep to the style guide rules detailed above.
+This is not good, just because something works doesn't mean it's done.
+It's not even about adding documentation, sometimes redundant stuff will be left over or an if-else branch has duplicate branches or you forgot to delete a commented out section or <strike>I</strike> you slacked off and didn't 100% keep to the style guide rules detailed above.
 Always doing at least one refactor will do wonders to keep your code clean and most importantly the more you do this the more you will just do things properly the first time.
-I'm still learning to do this but I'm already noticing that my mandatory-refactor-time went down from about 15mins everyday to just 5.
+I'm still in this learning process myself but actually challenging what I do through force of habit will get me closer to doing it right the first time over time.

 <h1>Epilogue</h1>
-If you read this far through in one go then I thank you for your time.
-The main point of this piece was to investigate my own way of doing things, if I have to justify it for an illusionary third person then I actually have to come up with a valid reason instead of just doing things because I feel like it.<br>
+If you read this far through in one go then I would like to thank you for your time.
+The main point of this piece was less to inform (nobody is reading these anyway) but to investigate my own way of doing things.
+Writing everything out forces me to argue my points to the imagined reader and it helps me structure and maybe questions my ways of doing things and like I stated at the beginning, adaptability and a willingless to discard tradition in favor of better things are the 3rd most important thing you can do with your coding style.
-As I evolve and improve I will likely keep this updated.
-My hope is that someday when I'm in a position where people will have to write code that looks like mine I can just link them this and 1h later they know in detail how replicate what I do and why I choose to do it this way.

 C.

 <hr>
+As I evolve I'll probably change and keep this update so here is a list of edits:
 First published, Mai 18th 2021